KrebitDAO/krb-docs/_glossary.md

 ##### Verifiable Credential

-Is an attestation made by an Issuer to verify the validity of a claim.
+A [W3C Verifiable Credential](https://www.w3.org/TR/vc-data-model/) Is an attestation made by an Issuer to verify the validity of a claim.
 Credentials include an identifier and metadata to describe properties of the credential, such as the issuer, the expiry date, a public key to use for verification purposes, the revocation mechanism, etc. The metadata is signed cryptographically to prove who issued it.

 ##### Credentials Registry